plone/plone.docker/docs/usage.rst

 8.2 Mount host directories as data volumes (suitable for development use)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create data directories on the host system (outside the container) and `mount these to a directory visible from inside the container <https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume>`_.
+Create data directories on the host system (outside the container) and `mount these to a directory visible from inside the container <https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume>`_.
 This places the database files in a known location on the host system, and makes
 it easy for tools and applications on the host system to access the files.
 The downside is that the user needs to make sure that the directory exists,
 and that e.g. directory permissions and other security mechanisms
 on the host system are set up correctly.

-* Create a data directories on a suitable volume on your host system, e.g. `/path/to/filestorage` and `/path/to/blobstorage`
+* Create a data directory on a suitable volume on your host system, e.g. `/var/local/data`
 * Start your `plone` container like this::

-    $ docker run -v /path/to/filestorage:/data/filestorage -v /path/to/blobstorage:/data/blobstorage -d plone
+    $ docker run -v /var/local/data:/data -d plone

-The `-v /path/to/filestorage:/data/filestorage` part of the command
+The `-v /var/local/data:/data` part of the command
-mounts the `-v /path/to/filestorage` directory from the underlying host system
+mounts the `/var/local/data` directory from the underlying host system
-as `/data/filestorage` inside the container, where Plone will
-look for/create the `Data.fs` database file.
+as `/data` inside the container, where Plone will look for/create the `filestorage`

-The `-v /path/to/blobstorage:/data/blobstorage` part of the command
-mounts the `-v /path/to/blobstorage` directory from the underlying host system
-as `/data/blobstorage` where blobs will be stored.
+directory were `Data.fs` is stored and the `blobstorage` where blobs will are stored.

 Make sure that Plone has access to read/write within these folders::

-    $ chown -R 500:500 /path/to/filestorage /path/to/blobstorage
+    $ chown -R 500:500 /var/local/data

 Note that users on host systems with SELinux enabled may see issues with this.
 The current workaround is to assign the relevant SELinux policy type to the
 new data directory so that the container will be allowed to access it::

-    $ chcon -Rt svirt_sandbox_file_t /path/to/filestorage /path/to/blobstorage
+    $ chcon -Rt svirt_sandbox_file_t /var/local/data